 CHOOSING THE RIGHT OFFER

-Receiving an offer can be an exciting time, depending upon how the offer is written, and if the offer price is in the ballpark.
-The details can vary from region to region and ranch to ranch, but generally an offer will consist of a clearly stated price, an earnest money amount that is approximately 3% of the offer price, and a due diligence period that generally lasts from 30 to 60 days.
+Receiving an offer can be an exciting time, depending on how the offer is written and if the offer price is in the ballpark.
+The details can vary from region to region and ranch to ranch, but generally, an offer will consist of a clearly stated price, an earnest money amount that is approximately 3% of the offer price, and a due diligence period that generally lasts from 30 to 60 days.

 There can also be contingencies that are specific to a ranch.
 There are almost always issues identified during due diligence, and while some can be solved, some cannot.
 If the ranch has issues that cannot be solved, the buyer has to decide if they can live with them or not.
 If the issues are significant enough that the buyer decides they no longer want to buy the ranch, they have the option of terminating the transaction and receiving their earnest money back.
 A third option is the buyer proposes a reduction in the purchase price equivalent to their perception of the diminution in value the issue represents.
 This can lead to a second period of negotiation.
 If the ranch passes inspection, the buyer waives their contingencies, the earnest money becomes non-refundable, and the transaction proceeds to closing.
 Closing often occurs within 15 to 30 days from the date the buyer waives due diligence.

 It is important to consider what to do with the proceeds from your sale before the day of closing.
 If you’ve experienced a gain, there are tax implications to selling your ranch.
 One option to consider is a 1031 Tax Deferred Exchange.
 For a better understanding of 1031 Exchanges, do some research on the internet and talk with your tax expert.
 Some clients we’ve worked with have done 1031 Exchanges into commercial buildings, which both defer the tax payment on your gain and can provide income going forward.